tenko/occmodel/occmodel/@docs/examples.rst

 circles and ellipsis does not need to define start and end points to be valid.

+**Wire** are composite curves created from edges constraining faces or for lofting shaped etc.

 **Face** are 3d surfaces which can be lofted, extruded etc. to form solids objects.
 Faces are created from